-If you are lucky enough to be the proud owner of any of these BMW models, you can make use of your car's wireless charging right now!
+If you're an owner of any of these BMW models, you can use your car's wireless charging right now!

 BMW Wireless Charging

-There are two types of wireless charger that feature in the mentioned BMW models.
-The first is a wireless charging pocket located inside the central console.
-The second is a wireless charging tray on the central console.
-Both are extremely easy to use, and function in very much the same one.
+There are 2 types of wireless chargers in the mentioned BMW models: wireless charging pocket in center console & wireless charging tray on center console.
+Both are easy to use and function the same way.

 The wireless charging pocket inside the center console: